aditi755/LogoCraft/README.md

 ## LogoCraft - A React App for Custom Logos
-A webapp built with React, Shadcn UI, and Tailwind CSS.
+A webapp built with React, Context API, Shadcn UI, and Tailwind CSS.
 It allows to create custom logos with ease.

 Deployed app link: https://logo-craft-olive.vercel.app/
 ### Features